 We argue that the annual distribution of insured hurricane losses depends to some extent on preseason climate factors.
-This is reasonable given that statistical relationships between U.S. hurricane activity and climate are well established (Saunders and Lea 2005; Elsner et al. 2004; Elsner 2003; Elsner et al. 2001; Elsner et al. 2000a, b; Saunders et al. 2000; Elsner et al. 1999; Elsner and Kara 1999; Bove et al. 1998).
-More importantly for the present work, Jagger et al. (2001) and Jagger and Elsner (2006) model the wind speeds of hurricanes at or near landfall and show that the exceedance probabilities (e.g., wind speeds in excess of 100 kt) vary appreciably with the phase of the ENSO, the NAO, and Atlantic sea-surface temperature (SST).
-Similarly, Murnane et al. (2000) model the probability of coastal hurricanes conditioned on ENSO.
+This conclusion is reasonable given that statistical relationships between US hurricane activity and climate are well established (Bove et al., 1998; Elsner and Kara, 1999; Elsner et al., 1999; Saunders et al., 2000; Elsner et al., 2000a, b, 2001; Elsner, 2003; Elsner et al., 2004; Saunders and Lea, 2005).
+More importantly for the present work, Jagger et al. (2001) and Jagger and Elsner (2006) modeled the wind speeds of hurricanes at or near landfall and showed that the exceedance probabilities (e.g., wind speeds in excess of 100 knots) vary appreciably with the phase of the ENSO, the NAO, and Atlantic sea surface temperatures (SSTs).
+Similarly, Murnane et al. (2000) modeled the probability of coastal hurricanes conditioned on ENSO.
 A study by Goldenberg et al. (2001) suggests that the number and strength of Atlantic hurricanes follow a multidecadal cycle of changes in North Atlantic Ocean currents.
-This cycle called the Atlantic Multidecadal Oscillation (AMO) might be related to changes in radiative forcing and/or changes in the thermohaline circulation.
+This cycle, called the Atlantic Multidecadal Oscillation (AMO), might be related to changes in radiative forcing and/or changes in the thermohaline circulation.

-The ENSO is characterized by basin-scale fluctuations in sea-level pressure between Tahiti and Darwin.
-Although noisier than equatorial Pacific sea-surface temperature (SST), pressure values are available back to 1900.
-The Southern Oscillation Index (SOI) is defined as the normalized sea-level pressure difference between Tahiti and Darwin.
-The SOI is strongly anti-correlated with equatorial Pacific SST with an El Niño warming event associated with negative SOI values.
+The ENSO is characterized by basin-scale fluctuations in sea level pressure (SLP) between Tahiti and Darwin.
+Although noisier than equatorial Pacific SSTs, pressure values are available back to 1900.
+The Southern Oscillation Index (SOI) is defined as the normalized sea level pressure difference between Tahiti and Darwin.
+The SOI is strongly anti-correlated with equatorial Pacific SST, with an El Niño warming event associated with negative SOI values.
 Units are standard deviations.
 The relationship between ENSO and hurricane activity is strongest during the hurricane season, but we are interested in a predictive relationship, so we use a May-June average of the SOI as our predictor.
-The monthly SOI values (Ropelewski and Jones 1997) are obtained from the Climatic Research Unit (CRU).
+The monthly SOI values (Ropelewski and Jones 1997) are obtained from the Climatic Research Unit (CRU) of the University of East Anglia, UK.

-The NAO is characterized by fluctuations in sea level pressure (SLP) differences.
-Index values for the NAO (NAOI) are calculated as the difference in SLP between Gibraltar and a station over southwest Iceland, and are obtained from the CRU (Jones et al. 1997).
-The values are averaged over the pre- and early-hurricane season months of May and June (Elsner et al. 2001).
-We speculate that the relationship might result from a communication between the middle latitudes and the tropics (Tsonis and Elsner 1996) whereby below normal values of the NAO during the spring lead to dry conditions over the continents and to a tendency for greater summer/fall middle tropospheric ridging (enhancing the dry conditions).
-In turn, tropospheric ridging over the eastern and western sides of the North Atlantic basin during the hurricane season tends to keep the middle-tropospheric trough of low pressure, responsible for hurricane recurvature, farther to the north and away from the westward tracking tropical cyclones (Elsner and Jagger 2006).
+The NAO is characterized by fluctuations in sea level pressure differences.
+Index values for the NAO (NAOI) are calculated as the difference between the SLP for Gibraltar and for a station over southwest Iceland, and are obtained from the CRU (Jones et al., 1997).
+The values are averaged over the pre- and early-hurricane season months of May and June (Elsner et al., 2001).
+We speculate that the relationship might result from a communication between the middle latitudes and the tropics (Tsonis and Elsner, 1996) whereby below normal values of the NAO during the spring lead to dry conditions over the continents and to a tendency for greater summer/fall middle tropospheric ridging (enhancing the dry conditions).
+In turn, tropospheric ridging over the eastern and western sides of the North Atlantic basin during the hurricane season tends to keep the middle tropospheric trough of low pressure, responsible for hurricane recurvature, farther to the north and away from the westward tracking tropical cyclones (Elsner and Jagger, 2006).

 The AMO is characterized by fluctuations in SST over the North Atlantic Ocean.
-Modeled SST and NOAA optimal interpolated SST datasets were used to compute Atlantic SST anomalies north of the equator (Enfield et al. 2001).
-Anomalies (in °C) are computed by month using the base period 1951-2000.
-Data are obtained from the NOAA-

-CIRES Climate Diagnostics Center back to 1871.
-For this study we average the Atlantic SST anomalies over the preseason hurricane season months of May and June.
+Modeled SST and US National Oceanic and Atmospheric Administration (NOAA) optimal interpolated SST datasets were used to compute Atlantic SST anomalies north of the equator (Enfield et al., 2001).
+Anomalies (in degrees centigrade, °C) are computed by month for the base period 1951-2000.
+Data are obtained from the NOAA-Cooperative Institute for Research in Environmental Sciences' Climate Diagnostics Center (NOAA-CIRES CDC) back to 1871.
+For this study we average the Atlantic SST anomalies over the hurricane preseason months of May and June.